MoL Graduation Trajectory

 - Wed, 24 Sep: no class

-Wed, 15 Oct: Presentations of possible thesis topics (ILLC
+- Wed, 15 Oct: Presentations of possible thesis topics (ILLC researchers)

 - Wed, 22 Oct: no class (exam week)